cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

 <br/>

-## Configure and Provision `vpc` Atmos Component
+## Configure and Provision `vpc` Component

-Having the `vpc-flow-logs-bucket` Terraform component provisioned into the `ue2-dev` Atmos stack, we can now configure the `vpc` component to obtain the outputs from the remote state of the `vpc-flow-logs-bucket-1` Atmos component and provision it into the `ue2-dev` stack.
+Having the `vpc-flow-logs-bucket` Terraform component provisioned into the `ue2-dev` stack, we can now configure the `vpc` Terraform component to obtain the outputs from the remote state of the `vpc-flow-logs-bucket-1` Atmos component.

-In the `components/terraform/infra/vpc/remote-state.tf` file, configure the [remote-state](https://github.com/cloudposse/terraform-yaml-stack-config/tree/main/modules/remote-state) Terraform module to obtain the remote state for the `vpc-flow-logs-bucket` component:
+In the `components/terraform/infra/vpc/remote-state.tf` file, configure the [remote-state](https://github.com/cloudposse/terraform-yaml-stack-config/tree/main/modules/remote-state) Terraform module to obtain the remote state for the `vpc-flow-logs-bucket-1` Atmos component:

 ```hcl title="components/terraform/infra/vpc/remote-state.tf"
 module "vpc_flow_logs_bucket" {